WebAssembly/component-model/design/mvp/CanonicalABI.md

 Note that `task.wait` will `suspend` the current `Task`, allowing other tasks to run.
 Note also that `task.wait` can be called from a synchronously-lifted export so that even synchronous code can make concurrent import calls.
-In these synchronous cases, though, the automatic backpressure (applied by `SyncTask.enter`) will ensure there is only ever at most once synchronously-lifted task executing in a component instance at a time.
+In these synchronous cases, though, the automatic backpressure (applied by `Task.enter`) will ensure there is only ever at most once synchronously-lifted task executing in a component instance at a time.

 ### 🔀 `canon task.poll`